 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (ASC Topic 606).
 This ASU superseded all revenue recognition requirements in Topic 605 "Revenue Recognition" and industry-specific guidance throughout the Industry Topics of the codification.
 The core principle of ASC 606 is that an entity should recognize revenue to depict the transfer of control for promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 In applying this principle, an entity is required to identify the contract(s) with a customer, identify the performance obligations in the contract(s), determine the transaction price, allocate the transaction price to the performance obligations in the contract(s) and recognize revenue when (or as) the performance obligation is satisfied.
-The ASU also requires expanded disclosures to enable users of financial statements to understand the amount, timing risks and judgments related to revenue recognition and related cash flows, including how and when performance obligations are satisfied and the relationship between revenue recognized and changes in contract balances during a reporting period.
+The ASU also requires expanded disclosures to enable users of financial statements to understand the amount, timing risks and judgments related to revenue recognized and changes in contract balances during a reporting period.